romana/romana/README.md

 # The Romana Project

+Romana is a new Software Defined Network (SDN) solution specifically designed for the Cloud Native architectural style.
+The result of this focus is that Romana cloud networks are less expensive to build, easier to operate and deliver higher performance than cloud networks built using alternative SDN designs.

 # Getting Started

-To get started with Romana running on Devstack, some Ansible playbooks have been provided to automate the setup and deployment.
+To get started with Romana running on Devstack, some scripts and Ansible playbooks have been provided to automate the setup and deployment.
+These are located in this repository.
+They will access other repositories to download required pieces of the Romana system, as well as some binaries we have already pre-compiled for your convenience.

 ## Romana on Amazon EC2 Instances

 Before you start, you will need to install the appropriate tools, and configure SSH and AWS credentials.

 ### Tools